ELIZABETH ALARCÓN - FEATURED IMAGE - 7 Ways You're Wasting Money in Your Small Business

 6. Stop wasting money on duplicate products/services.

-You don't need Quickbooks if you already have Xero.
+You don't need QuickBooks if you already have Xero.
 If you have Dubsado or Honeybook, you probably don't need Acuity.
-And if you are already using ActiveCampaign for email marketing, sales automation, AND SaaS billing, stop using three other tools to do the same!
+And if you already use ActiveCampaign for email marketing, sales automation, AND SaaS billing, stop using three other tools to do the same!

 While this one is pretty simple, many small business owners still don't do it.
 So the next time you are about to sign up for another service or buy another product because it's similar to what you already have – stop yourself and reassess why you're getting it.